teamforage/forage-android-sdk/README.md

 #### `deferPaymentCapture(DeferPaymentCaptureParams)`

-This method submits a customer's card PIN via a [`ForagePINEditText`](#foragepinedittext) Element and defers payment capture to the server.
+This method submits a card PIN via a [`ForagePINEditText`](#foragepinedittext) Element and defers payment capture to the server.

 On success, `response.data` resolves with an empty string.